Dual Credit @Northern

 - Northern recruiters and advisors visit each high school to register students.
 Parent/guardian consent is required to complete the registration process.

-- Pick up any required text books online at bncvirtual.com/nnmc
+- Order required text books online at bncvirtual.com/nnmc

 - Tuition, general fees, and course specific fees are waived for dual credit students.
 Books are paid for by the high school.

 More about the placement exam

-- Northern works with counselors to provide the COMPASS placement exam in each high school.
-Contact your counselor for COMPASS testing dates, and for information on ACT and SAT exams (typically offered in high school).
+- Northern works with counselors to provide the Accuplacer exam in each high school or at the college.
+Contact your counselor for Accuplacer testing dates, and for information on ACT and SAT exams (typically offered in high school).

-- If a you have already taken an ACT or SAT, you do not have to take the COMPASS exam.
+- If a you have already taken an ACT or SAT, you do not have to take the Accuplacer exam.